 - Network, Network, Network!

-- 20-40 hours per week during the summer, receiving a stipend
+- Fellows work 20-40 hours per week while receiving an hourly wage.

 “Classroom experience and knowledge are important but mean hardly anything unless one can apply them in a real atmosphere to see results”